Talinum

-Talinum is a genus of herbaceous succulent plants in the family Talinaceae (formerly in the family Portulacaceae) whose common names include flameflower.
+Talinum is a genus of herbaceous succulent plants in the family Talinaceae (formerly in the family Portulacaceae) whose common names include fameflower.
+It includes 27 species native to tropical and subtropical regions of the Americas, sub-Saharan Africa, the Arabian Peninsula, Indian subcontinent, and Myanmar.
 Several species bear edible leaves, and Talinum fruticosum is widely grown in tropical regions as a leaf vegetable.
 Talinum paniculatum is grown as an ornamental plant.